Planning to purchase a home in BC but the bank said no?

 Monthly rent + rent credits

-In Kelowna, you can find a three-bedroom townhome rental for around $2,750/month.
+In Kelowna, you can find a three-bedroom townhome rental for around $2,750/month in 2026.

-A rent-to-own payment on a similar property might run $2,950–$3,250, with $200–$500 of that earmarked as a rent credit building toward your down payment.
+A rent-to-own payment on a similar property might run $2,950–$3,250, with $200–$500 of that earmarked as a rent credit that builds towards your down payment.

 Over 24 months at $350/month in credits: that’s $8,400 building towards purchasing a home that no other buyers can compete on.